Morse code was created in America but is it universal?

 Morse code is universal because it can be adapted to work with any language.
 The original Morse code system was designed for English, but later became more language inclusive when it was updated to be the International Morse Code.

 The SOS signal was also created from Morse code and is recognized around the world as the universal distress signal.

 How is Morse Code Universal?

-A German man did just that and ended up created the beginnings of the International Morse Code which could better be used with more languages.
+A German man did just that and ended up creating the beginnings of the International Morse Code, which could better be used with more languages.